 Thanks for stopping by and checking out this OPSEAT Grandmaster Series Chair review.
-I am going to relate my experience with the chair over a two week period.
-Craig from OPSEAT reached out to me and hooked us up with this product sample making this review possible.
+I am going to relate my experience with the gaming chair over a two week period.
+Below you’ll find the unboxing, followed by how the chair measures up.

 - Seat Back